Publisher’s Note: This story has been updated with additional information.

-If you live in Delaware, there’s a good chance that you might live near a residence that was bought out of a book.
+If you live in Delaware, there’s a chance that you might live near a residence that was bought out of a book.

 A Sears catalog, to be exact.